asiapacificforum/nhrihub/README.md

 All modules of the application have a range of functionality to assist in the course of your work such as the setting of automatic reminders, logging historical versions of all documents, assigning projects, complaints or other matters to registered users and setting different permission levels to protect the confidentiality and integrity of your documents.
 Each module can be enabled/disabled to reflect the work undertaken by your organisation.

 ## Current Status
-As of Aug 12, 2016 NHRIdocs is a "feature complete", and is being prepared for its first beta test in a live environment.
+As of April 28, 2017 NHRIdocs is a "feature complete", and is being prepared for its first beta test in a live environment.

 ## Ruby version
 Configured in the .ruby-version file, to support the RVM version manager, look in that file for the currently-configured version